texstudio-org/texstudio/utilities/manual/source/advanced.md

 ### Environment macros

-The text will be used as environment-name, thus \"%environment\" will be inserted as:
+The text must consist of one word and no newline.
+The word will be used as environment-name, thus \"environment\" will be inserted as:

 ```latex